 Restoration of gun rights is discretionary with the judge or his/her successor who sentenced the individual.

 If you want to restore your gun rights, you need an experienced attorney who will fight for you.
-Get in touch with Attorney Gary Rohlwing to help with restoring your rights to carry a firearm.
+Get in touch with criminal defense Attorney Gary Rohlwing to help with restoring your rights to carry a firearm.
 He has over three decades of experience.
-Please call him today for a free 30 minute consultation.
+Please call him today for a free initial consultation.